Preparing for the Information Revolution.

 This ‘not being credited’ would be perfectly fine with Dick.
 I knew him well—studied under his tutelage five days a week for a close to a decade.
 He didn’t care about credit.
 He cared about good ads, design, great food, attractive women, bridge, gambling and copywriting.
 But, what Dick really liked was money.
 Money allowed him all the freedoms he desired.

 The only thing he may have cared for more than money was playing cards on his computer.
 Solitaire, was something he played on his little Mac II from 9am in the morning until 5pm.
 He was obsessive, almost mental about it.

-US President Barack Obama shakes hands w
+US President Barack Obama shakes hands with Milton Glaser.

 I took Milton Glaser’s class.
 I, and others in the class, had built up something much more amazing than it was.
 As the semester progressed, it got really amazing again.
 He’s a genius—a design guru genius.